 The non-current portion for this provision includes amounts accrued for long service leave entitlements that have not yet vested in relation to those employees who have not yet completed the required period of service.

 Make-good Provision

 This provision is for returning the leased property at Unit 8, 40 Brodie Street, Rydalmere NSW back to its original state.
-It is expected to be settled in the 2015 financial year.
+This was settled in the 2015 financial year.